FredTheBarber/EditingPublic/style guide.md

 Once you've made a decision either way, the most important thing is to be consistent in applying it.

-When transliterating honorifics, they should be set off from the name or form of address with a hyphen:
+When transliterating honorifics, they should generally be set off from the name or form of address with a hyphen:
-- Dearest Fred-chan, thank you for writing this guide.
+* Dearest Fred-chan, thank you for writing this guide.

+There are cases where honorifics and names are elided: if you've read Katawa Shoujo, perhaps you remember the nicknames "Shicchan" and "Hicchan", or in other sources, you may have seen a common shortened form of the name Takumi, "Takkun".
+I don't have a strong opinion on these, but I have tendency to treat them like nicknames, and thus leave them transliterated, exactly the same way names are always left transliterated.

+There are also degrees of understandability among honorifics. "-san", "-kun", "-chan", and "-sama" are probably all pretty well-known, but "-tan" is pretty rare and is going to be pushing your luck, even for a more Japanese-exposed audience.
+"Senpai" usually provides little value, and is, again, not as well-understood; even if you're keeping the others, you should probably axe it.
+Since English actually has a variety of equivalent honorifics for "sensei" (Professor, or Mr./Ms.), it can easily be translated in a variety of ways, so there's really little call for transliterating it. "-shi" is so rare that you shouldn't even consider keeping it; it'll confuse even a lot of pretty hardcore otaku.

 ## Other Sometimes-Untranslated Terms

-Even if keeping honorifics, you should generally translate other Japanese words, even if some translations you may have read have chosen to keep them: senpai, sensei, onee-san, bento, and so forth are sometimes left untranslated.
-Generally speaking, just translate them.
-Again, whatever you do, do it consistently.
+Even if keeping honorifics, you should generally translate other Japanese words, even if some translations you may have read have chosen to transliterate them.
+I'm talking here about transliterating terms like "bento", "kotatsu", or "zabuton."
+Admittedly, this decision depends on your intended audience, but keep in mind that you're working on a translation, not a transliteration.
+If your readers could read Japanese, they wouldn't need a translation.
+Your friend in this endeavor, especially if you have repeated usage of a piece of terminology, is the first reference rule: https://forums.fuwanovel.net/blogs/entry/771-ojousamas-for-all-aka-the-first-reference-rule/.
+Liberal application of the first reference rule will allow you to use whatever piece of terminology you like as much as you like without potentially confusing your readers.
+And while it's possible to be a little too hamfisted and make it obvious what you're doing, with enough work, you can sneak in a first reference explanation quite naturally and then use your terminology at will for the rest of the VN.

+Again, the most important thing to keep in mind, wwhatever you do, is to do it consistently.

 ## Name Order

 Take your pick, but again, be consistent (noticing a theme here?).
 Personally I find the English order, GivenName FamilyName, more natural and would recommend it by default for a new project, but it's not really a big deal.
 The fact that the resulting name order will be different from the voice over name order will not be confusing to people.
 Anybody who can listen to the VO carefully enough to realize that will also be able to understand what's being done.
+Anybody who can't listen to the VO carefully enough is presumably someone who is assuming GivenName FamilyName order, given that it's the predominant order in English.

-Being consistent, once again, is the most important thing.
+All that said, being consistent, once again, is the most important thing.

 ## Interjections And Non-Lexical Conversational Sounds